B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 # Topic Modeling (Unsupervised Learning)

 I divided the topics into positive and negative to be able to look at them separately and compare them.
-I used both Countectorizer and TF-IDF for feature extraction and Non-negative Matrix Factorization (NMF) and Latent Semantic Analysis (LDA) to reduce dimensionality and find the main topics in the corpus (separately for the positive reviews and for the negative reviews).
+I used both Countvectorizer and TF-IDF for feature extraction and used Non-negative Matrix Factorization (NMF) and Latent Semantic Analysis (LDA) to reduce dimensionality and find the main topics in the corpus (separately for the positive reviews and for the negative reviews).
 TF-IDF with NMF performed the best and below are the topics I found:

 **Positive Topics:**